 Lunar New Year Events in the City of Vancouver

-The following events celebrating the Lunar New Year take place in and around Vancouver in 2024:
+The following events celebrating the Lunar New Year took place in and around Vancouver in 2025:

-• LNY Splash Films at VIFF – a series of Asian films take place at the VIFF Centre in downtown Vancouver on February 16th, 17th and 18th.
-Also part of LNY Splash, there are art displays at four locations in Vancouver.
+- LNY Splash Films at VIFF – a series of Asian films took place at the VIFF Centre in downtown Vancouver on February 8th and 9th.

-• Vancouver Chinatown Spring Festival Parade – this is one of the city’s largest and most impressive parades.
-In 2024 it takes place on Sunday, February 11th.
+- Vancouver Chinatown Spring Festival Parade – this is one of the city’s largest and most impressive parades.
+It took place on Sunday, February 2nd.

-• Chinese New Year at International Village – the mall in Chinatown is full of interesting things to see and do on February 10th and 11th in 2024.
+- Chinese New Year at International Village – the mall in Chinatown is full of interesting things to see and do around Lunar New Year (including on the day of the big parade).
+This year the celebrations happened at the mall on February 1st and 2nd.

 Vancouver Chinese New Year Parade